 Support us

-If you are interested in helping Friends of Whitefish Point continue our important work in 2025, we are currently focused on gathering donations to fund the entire 2025 owl banding season.
-Donations can be made through our financial sponsor the Lake Michigan Bird Observatory.
-To explore other ways to help us, click on “Get involved”.
+If you are interested in helping Friends of Whitefish Point continue our important work in 2026, we are currently focused on gathering donations to fund the three seasons of field work.
+Donations can be made by clicking the donation button below.
+To explore other ways to help us or to join our volunteers, click on “Get involved”.

 Partners